-Given the Current Uncertainty with COVID-19, OEPF will now exceptionally offer all its educational meetings live over the Internet, giving participants the possibility to engage in an interactive course from the comfort of their own space.
+Given the Current Uncertainty with COVID-19, OEPF will offer all its educational meetings live over the Internet, giving participants the possibility to engage in an interactive course from the comfort of their own space.

 OEPF hereby extends its thanks to its incredible faculty.

 Update: OEPF will not issue refunds for cancellations, we will offer a credit towards a future course.

 The international mission of OEPF in teaching the Clinical Curriculum is to improve access to the highest quality vision care for the general public by providing quality, comprehensive, understandable behavioral optometric vision care education.

 The OEPF Clinical Curriculum is comprised of 4 core courses which run throughout the year and around the world:

 - The Art & Science of Optometric Care-- A Behavioral Perspective